Initial Process

 Coils are pulled out from the stator using the coil extracting machine and are measured using a micrometer.
 Subsequently, the number of turns in coils is noted.

+The rotor and stator are cleaned.
 The coils are wound using the coil winding machine and later inserted manually by hand incorporating class H insulation and dipped in Freon-proof varnish.

 After varnish, the stator is kept in an electric curing oven for twelve hours at a temperature of 120.C for dry.